 A: To become a Christian you have to accept Jesus Christ as your Savior.
 A Savior is the one who saves us, who redeems us, who delivers us from our sins.
 A sin is a disobedience, a transgression against God’s law of love and also an intrinsic part of our human nature.
 According to the Bible, the Word of God, written by His prophets and Jesus' disciples under the anointing of God, “all have sinned and come short of the glory of God”.
 We are all born with sin and will die in sin if we do not accept Jesus Christ as our savior.
 Salvation brings peace and joy to our lives now and the promise of Eternal Life, heaven and happiness for eternity.
 In simple terms: God is our Heavenly Father, we are his children.
-We have been disobedient and “naughty”, therefore we deserve to be punished.
-Because our Heavenly Father loves us so much, He sent Jesus to receive the punishment for us, the death of the cross, so that we do not have to pay for our disobedience and sin, but we are cleansed from them through believing and receiving Jesus Christ as our Savior.
+If we are disobedient and “naughty”, we deserve to be punished.
+However, our Heavenly Father loves us so much, that He sent Jesus to receive the punishment for us, the death of the cross, so that we do not have to 'pay' (to be punished) for our disobedience and sin, but we are cleansed from those through believing and receiving Jesus Christ as our Savior.

 Admit – In order to be saved we have to admit or acknowledge that we are sinners, separated from God and that we do not know God's Love.